EthDelhi/client/README.md

 * **Code Blindness:** Judges cannot definitively confirm if an imported function is actually called, if the logic is correct, or if the repository contains large amounts of unused or dead code that dilutes the actual hackathon work.
 * **The AI Summary Disconnect:** A discrepancy often exists between the participant's enthusiastically written project summary and the technical reality of the codebase.

-**Verify.dev** solves these critical problems by employing a multi-agent AI framework to conduct a deep, objective, and real-time audit of every submission, ensuring a level playing field for all participants.
+**Forensicode** solves these critical problems by employing a multi-agent AI framework to conduct a deep, objective, and real-time audit of every submission, ensuring a level playing field for all participants.

-## **The Solution: Verify.dev — AI-Powered Audit and Validation**
+## **The Solution: Forensicode — AI-Powered Audit and Validation**

-Verify.dev is a revolutionary, three-agent system designed to bring unprecedented transparency and objectivity to hackathon judging.
+Forensicode is a revolutionary, three-agent system designed to bring unprecedented transparency and objectivity to hackathon judging.
 It performs dual audits: **Integrity** (checking timeline adherence) and **Technical Implementation** (checking code quality and requirement fulfillment).

 ### **Input Requirements**

-Verify.dev processes the following inputs for each submission:
+Forensicode processes the following inputs for each submission:

 1. **Project Repository Link (GitHub/GitLab)**
 2. **Official Hackathon Timeline (Start/End Timestamps)**